usgs/groundfailure/README.md

 ```sh
 conda remove --name gf --all
 ```
-And remove the groundfailure folder you cloned in step 3.
+And remove the groundfailure folder that was cloned in step 3.

 ### Troubleshooting

 * Check step 2 from the installation steps above, make sure paths in .bash_profile are correct and point to the actual location of miniconda on your machine.

-* Try opening a new terminal in case your updated .bash_profile was not sourced in the current terminal.
+* Try opening a new terminal in case the updated .bash_profile was not sourced in the current terminal window.

-* Uninstall or move your current anaconda or conda installation and reinstall from scratch.
+* Uninstall (or move) your current anaconda or conda installation and reinstall from scratch.
     Due to recent conda updates, older preexisting installations of anaconda or miniconda may not function with our installer.